 Based in Orono, Maine, StopHazing.org is one of the most robust sites for data and trends related to hazing.
 Dr. Elizabeth Allan & Dr. Mary Madden have conducted the most expansive hazing study in academia, Hazing in View, College Students at Risk, which provides the research backbone of StopHazing.org.
 The StopHazing.org website also provides a portal to view anti-hazing laws for the 44 U.S. states where hazing is a felony or misdemeanor.

-Wellesley College offers their students a unique hazing education webinar and slide show via their campus website.
+Wellesley College offers its students a unique hazing education webinar and slide show via its campus website.
 Wellesley’s Office of Student Involvement also actively used social media to market their observation of National Hazing Prevention Week.

 In March of 2014, Sigma Alpha Epsilon Fraternity announced the elimination of pledging from their membership process after being labeled the nation’s “deadliest frat” by Bloomberg News.
 The announcement was released by the fraternity’s Eminent Supreme Archon, Brad Cohen, via a YouTube video as a part of their 158th Founders Day.

 Eliminating hazing is the only way to stop the violence, brutality, and losses of life that far too many fraternity and sorority aspirants are experiencing.
-By taking advantage of digital tools and social media to truthfully educate students and parents about these dangers, universities and anti-hazing focused organizations have a greater opportunity to have impact with their messaging.
+By taking advantage of digital tools and social media to truthfully educate students and parents about these dangers, universities, and anti-hazing-focused organizations have a greater opportunity to have an impact with their messaging.
 By evolving into a digital discussion, hazing-prevention conversations now have greater reach, and most importantly, increased potential to save lives.